 President David O. McKay dedicates the first permanent buildings on CCH campus, completed at a cost of approximately $4 million and 280,000 donated hours by the labor missionaries.
-About 1,200 students are enrolled by this time.
+By this time, about 1,200 students are enrolled.

 CCH organizes the Polynesian Institute to promote the study of Polynesian culture with Jerry K. Loveland as chair.